mellevanderlinde/portfolio/README.md

 # Portfolio with Amazon CloudFront

 This repository contains my portfolio, served with Amazon CloudFront and S3 on [mellevanderlinde.com](https://mellevanderlinde.com/).
-The portfolio design is a template made by [Raj Shekhar](https://github.com/rjshkhr/rjshkhr.github.io/tree/main).
+The portfolio design is a [template from Vercel](https://vercel.com/templates/next.js/portfolio-starter-kit).

 ## Deploy